TOP COURSE HIGHLIGHTS

-During your programme, you will also develop personal and work-related skills, such as working to pre-determined repair times used by the industry so that you can compare your efficiency to that of a qualified and experienced mechanic, this will prepare you for progression to further studies or full-time work, following your course.
+You will develop personal and work-related skills which will prepare you for progression to further studies or full-time work, following your course.
+This will include working to pre-determined repair times that are used by the industry so that you can compare your efficiency to that of a qualified and experienced mechanic.

 Enjoy professional surroundings

-Our Automotive facilities are equipped with the latest industry-standard vehicle repair equipment and resources.
-We enjoy partnerships with many large suppliers and employers and as a result, students will experience, apply and develop industry-standard vehicle repair skills in a realistic working environment.
+Along with industry-standard vehicle repair equipment and resources, we enjoy partnerships with many large suppliers and employers and as a result, students will experience, develop and apply industry-standard vehicle repair skills in a realistic working environment.

 WHAT WILL I LEARN?